(Inside: Why I love parenting tweens and teens. Raising teens is fun and parenting tweens can be some of the best years

 Then sometimes I become the cheerleading mom or picture-posting-over-sharer because it’s addicting to witness our kids discover who they are and learn what they can do.
-The teaching and learning that accompanies raising older kids is very special.
+The teaching and learning that accompanies raising older kids are very special.

 Sometimes all the stars align just right and your kid ends up loving the same things you do.

 My middle son plays guitar with his dad.
 He also jogs with me.
 Our oldest son and I discuss the interesting ways a story unravels in books and movies.
 Then my husband and he watch hours of basketball.
 Our youngest loves fishing with his grandpa, sitting on the lake beach with me, and letting his dad coach him in soccer.

 Your kids deciding they love your hobbies too is one of life’s sweetest gifts.